You are in Good Hands.

 6 So He commanded the multitude to sit down on the ground.
 And He took the seven loaves and gave thanks, broke them and gave them to His disciples to set before them; and they set them before the multitude.
 7 They also had a few small fish; and having blessed them, He said to set them also before them.
 8 So they ate and were filled, and they took up seven large baskets of leftover fragments.
 9 Now those who had eaten were about four thousand (Mark 8).

 One man’s faith in God became a blessing to many generations after him.
 When Abram heard God tell him He would give him posterity in large numbers, he prostrated before God and worshipped.
 Without any evidence of God’s promise physically or naturally in Abram, at a hundred years old, he still believed.
 God commanded Abraham to walk before Him faithfully and in submission.
 Abram’s name became Abraham.
 When coming from a place of uncertainty to a place of promise, look the part.
-Start by worshipping, then forge ahead into the new beginning, with a new attitude.
+Start by worshipping, then forge ahead into the new beginning, with a new attitude, and a pep in your step.
 God told Abraham that his descendants would be kings, and would inherit the promised land.
 Canaan, a foreign land, would become Abraham’s possession.

 What may seem like a pipe dream becomes a reality when God positions us at its doorstep.
 God needs something in return; our faithfulness and commitment to Him.
 Today, be established in an Everlasting Covenant with Almighty God, for you and your children.
 He extends His Blessings through us when we are faithful—full of faith.
 He will keep the legacy of our faith in Him alive, long after we are gone, by extending His Mercies and Covenant to our children.